-A few sights seen and tons of photos taken, we left the temple and went to the nearest subway station to take a train to Akihabara, Tokyo’s home for cheap brand new and used electronic products.
+A few sights were seen and tons of photos taken, we left the temple and went to the nearest subway station to take a train to Akihabara, Tokyo’s home for cheap, brand new and used electronic products.

 Akihabara Tokyo Electronics Shopping District

 Akihabara Electronic Town and Anime Center, the holy mecca for all things electronics and manga.
 Otaku overload.